12-12-2012, 03:43 AM #1

 Let's not miss the forest for all the trees: Regardless of actual numbers, sales growth is the main thing here.
 WP 7 may not have been a flop, but it was a huge disappointment.
 It did not have the functions or support it needed to make a serious run at RIM for #3.
 Heck, most of it's existence Windows Mobile and Symbian still out sold it.
 If these numbers are accurate, or even close, then the next step will have been achieved: respectablitiy and a strong feeling of momentum.

 WP still has the disadvantage of trying to build a fan base.
 RIM, Apple, and Google already have that.
 Being able to flirt with say 8% of total smartphone sales is a huge step for our favorite OS.
-I feel the 2nd generation of WP8's are almost more important then this first: It is VITAL that hardware improvements and software updates keep WP moving upwards.A closed mouth gathers no feet.
+I feel the 2nd generation of WP8's are almost more important then this first: It is VITAL that hardware improvements and software updates keep WP moving upwards.Thesaurus: (noun)- An ancient reptile with an excellent vocabulary.